Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Extended Euclidean Algorithm/B _ Extended Euclidean Algorithm.md

 As seen above, x and y are results for inputs a and b: a.x + b.y = gcd ---- (1)

-And x1 and y1 are results for inputs b%a and a: b.x1 + a%b.y1 = gcd
+And x1 and y1 are results for inputs b and a%b: b.x1 + a%b.y1 = gcd

 When we put a%b = (a - (⌊a/b⌋).b) in above, we get the following : b.x1 + (a - (⌊a/b⌋).b).y1  = gcd